I-CAN-hack/pq-flasher/README.md

 <...>
 ```

 The 3501 firmware has two calibration areas, but only the one from `0x5D000` to `0x5DFFF` needs to be reflashed.
-Note this is untested since my bootloader does not allow flashing this range separately, but I assume the 3501 firmware does.

 ```bash
 ./03_flasher.py --input firmware/patched.bin --start-address 380928 --end-address 385023